BOAT ANGLERS ANGLER’S RISK ASSESSMENT Updated Feb 2022

 Eye Injury: Protective glasses are essential, available from the shop; Sunburn/Melanoma: cover up and use protective cream/available from the shop/boatmen.
 Tops of heads, ears and backs of hands are prone to melanoma.
 Fire: No naked flames/smoking near uncovered petrol.
 Wash and bail spilt petrol out of boat.
 Report leaks immediately.

 Propellor Injury/Finger Injury: Do not operate the engine if there is someone close in the water.
 If a drogue rope is near an operating engine, switch off engine and then remove rope.
 A trapped finger in a coil can be amputated as the rope is wound on to the propeller.
 When approaching other boats, particularly at the beach, come in slowly and keep fingers off the gunnels.

 Lightning.
 If there is electrical disturbance get off the water immediately as anglers in boats with rods are likely lightning targets.
 Follow the 30/30 rule.
 It is safe to fish when the timing between thunder and lightning is greater than 30seconds and it has been 30 minutes since the last clap of thunder.
 Take shelter in buildings preferably, or on the bank or in forests but avoid single tree or tall trees.

-If you have concerns about safety phone the Bailiff or Manager’s mobile number which is in all the boats and on the notice board.
+If you have concerns about safety phone 01877 385664 which is directed to the boatman’s mobile.
+This number is in all the boats and on the notice board.
 There is a safety boat on the shore at all times but other anglers will likely be first on the scene and are expected to go immediately to the assistance of others.
 Follow advice of Fishery Staff with regard to weather forecasts and out of bounds areas or early finishes.
 Stop fishing and seek shelter in storms.

 First Aid: First aid point is in hall by sink.
 Douglas Fraser and Connor Shearer are the nominated first aiders.